What on Earth is Contract-Based Mortgage Underwriting?

 Another factor that impacts your ability to get a mortgage is your credit history.
 And, of course, it's accompanying 'score'.

 We recommend that you check your credit score before you apply for any mortgage.
-That’s because failed searches undertaken by a mortgage provider will leave a black mark.
-A mortgage underwriter will reject applicants whose credit history shows too many black marks.
+That's because failed searches leave a black (negative) mark on your history.

 Above all else, please take this one lesson away with you.
-Mortgages secured using contract-based underwriting are no more expensive than a normal mortgage.
+Mortgages secured using contract-based underwriting needn't be more expensive than a normal mortgage.

-Also, using the right specialist broker reduces the frustration and timescale of the process.
+Also, using the right specialist broker reduces the frustration, risk and timescale of the process.
 They know what criteria mortgage underwriters use to approve applications in the swiftest manner.

 Presenting only relevant documents gives you the best chance of securing a mortgage as a contractor.
 And yes: you can take that to the bank.
-Well, best let us do that bit for you.
+But, best let us do that bit for you.